Skip to main content

 • This stage will install Kubernetes in all the worker nodes.
 This installation will happen in parallel.

-• If any of the worker nodes fails to get installed then, we will mark this as failure.
+• If any of the worker nodes fail to get installed, then we will mark this as a failure.

 Kubernetes Pre-Setup